antononcube/Raku-Jupyter-Chatbook/README.md

 ```
 # (
 #
-# As of July 2020, the population of Niger is approximately 24 million.
+# As of July 2020, the population of Niger is estimated to be 24,054,653 people.
 #
-# According to the CIA World Factbook, the population of Gabon was estimated to be 2,183,942 in 2020.)
+# According to the World Bank, the population of Gabon was 2,244,646 in 2020.)
 ```

 For more examples of LLM functions and LLM chat objects see the notebook